Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit: Interference dynamics in ultracold atoms

+The self-heterodyne protocol follows the same procedure as the homodyne one, albeit with an additional condensate placed in the center of the system of interest, to act as a phase reference.
+Accordingly, as the center and the ring undergo free co-expansion in TOF, characteristic spirals emerge as the two systems interfere with each other and current is present in the system.
+In order to observe the phase patterns in a second quantized setting, one needs to consider density-density correlators between the center and the ring~\cite{haug2018readout,interference2022chetcuti}: $ G_{R,C} = \sum_{\alpha}\sum_{j,l}I_{jl}(\textbf{r},\textbf{r}',t) \langle c_{l,\alpha}^{\dagger}c_{j,\alpha}\rangle $ where $I_{jl}(\textbf{r},\textbf{r}',t) = w_{c}(\textbf{r}',t) w_{c}^{*}(\textbf{r},t) w_{l}^{*}(\textbf{r}'-\textbf{r}_{l}',t) w_{j}(\textbf{r}-\textbf{r}_{j},t)$.
 By exploiting the correlation matrix we calculated in the previous sections, we obtain the interference images that are obtained through the two above sketched expansion protocols for two-component fermions exactly - see Fig.~\ref{fig:tof_siprals}.
 The left panel displays a cut on the TOF momentum distribution (at $k_{y}=0$), with the inset depicting the same quantity in the $k_{x}$-$k_{y}$ plane.
 The right panels of Fig.~\ref{fig:tof_siprals} show the self-heterodyne interference pattern at zero and half flux quantum.
-These display the characteristic dislocations that at strong interactions were shown to depend on particle number, number of components and flux - see~\cite{interference2022chetcuti} for details.
+These display the characteristic dislocations (radially segmenting lines) that at strong interactions were shown to depend on particle number, number of components and flux~\cite{interference2022chetcuti}.
+On going to the limit of infinite repulsion, the energy and consequently the persistent current landscape, changes from being periodic with the bare flux quantum $\phi_{0}$ to displaying a reduced periodicity of $\phi_{0}/N_{p}$ irrespective of the SU($N$) symmetry of the system (see Fig.~\ref{fig:parabs} in the Appendix).
+As such, the ground-state energy goes from being a single parabola at zero interaction, to having $N_{p}$ parabolic segments, that in the Bethe ansatz language are characterized by different spin quantum numbers.
+Remarkably, these different parabolas manifest as a result of different energy level crossings to counteract the flux threading the system, resulting in an effective fractionalization of the current.
+In~\cite{interference2022chetcuti} it was discussed how this fractionalization can not only be monitored but also visualized in self-heterodyne interferograms, which exhibits a different number and orientation of the dislocations for the different parabolas.
+In the left panel of Fig.~\ref{fig:tof_siprals}, we see that such dislocations are captured by our proposed scheme giving us access to the infinite repulsive limit in an exact way.